 Heather Spalding, chief operating officer of Cambrian, enjoys talking about the company and its technology.

 “We’re doing some really exciting and innovative things,” says the Kansas City entrepreneur.
 “I love seeing the amazement on people’s faces when I show them what we’ve already built and share our vision for where we’re going.”

 For mobile devices, Cambrian uses augmented reality to help you envision home improvement projects.
 You take a photo of the room you want to remodel and then simply tap the screen to apply different paint colors or flooring.

 Lincoln Stephens, founder of The Marcus Graham Project, is competing in the Scale Awards.
 Over the past 10 years, the Dallas nonprofit has worked to provide innovative learning opportunities for minorities looking to break into the media world.

-The WeWork Thanksgiving Tower member’s excitement echoes that of many of the finalists.
+A member of Dallas’s WeWork Thanksgiving Tower, his excitement echoes that of many of the finalists.